anshulbajpai/MockHttpServer/README.md

 * clone the git repository
 * checkout tag version v1.0
-* run 'gradle clean build oneJar' from root directory.
+* run `gradle clean build oneJar` from root directory.
 In build/libs there will be MockHttpServer-standalone.jar created.
-* run 'java -jar MockHttpServer-standalone.jar --help' to see the usage instructions on command line
+* run `java -jar MockHttpServer-standalone.jar --help` to see the usage instructions on command line

 Prebuilt Jars
 =============